oddbird/oddsite/content/2019/05/17/smashing.rst

 While CSS handles that DOM-variation well,
 Sass provides more tools
-for working with global configuration "contants" and other logical variable use-cases, like if/then statements.
+for working with global configuration "constants" and other logical variable use-cases, like if/then statements.
-I use Sass to store global config that I want to manipulate programmatically (like colors) -- and then output the results to CSS custom properties if I need them to *also* varry based on the DOM.
+I use Sass to store global config that I want to manipulate programmatically (like colors) -- and then output the results to CSS custom properties if I need them to *also* vary based on the DOM.

   With Custom Properties,
   nesting and Houdini CSS now coming to CSS,